Aeromexico fired the pilots involved in the Durango accident

-Despite these results, which show that the pilots are not guilty of the accident, Aeromexico fired the 3 pilots in the cockpit.
-Andrés Conesa Labastida, CEO of Aeromexico, said that the 3 pilots "violated the company's policies and procedures".
+Despite these results, which reveal that the pilots are not to blame for the accident, Aeromexico fired the 3 pilots in the cockpit.
+Andrés Conesa Labastida, CEO of Aeromexico, mentioned that the 3 pilots "violated the company's policies and procedures".

-Labastida added: "We will not tolerate the behavior of these people, which may jeopardize the confidence that Aeromexico enjoys over 20 of millions of customers worldwide."
+Labastida added: "We will not tolerate the behavior of these people, who may jeopardize the trust that Aeromexico enjoys from more than 20 million customers worldwide."